 Finally, if property is sold or mortgaged, title insurers or mortgage companies may still require the signature of the remaindermen in order to go through with the transaction.
 While this typically should not be necessary, some transactions will require it.

-Consult an Estate Planning Attorney at Powell, Jackman, Stevens & Ricciardi, P.A. for Advice
+Consult an Attorney at Powell, Jackman, Stevens & Ricciardi, P.A. for Advice